benjmarshall/hlsclt/README.md

 ```

 ### Nested Commands
-The tool is built using 'nested' commands (like git for example), where the main command 'hlsclt' has a group of subcommands, some of which in turn have subcommands.
+The tool is built using the concept of 'nested' commands (like git for example), where the main command 'hlsclt' has a group of subcommands, some of which in turn have subcommands.
 The 'status' command is a simple example of single level of nesting:

 ```
 [ben@localhost]$ hlsclt status
 Project Details
   Project Name: proj_simple_adder
   Number of solutions generated: 1
   Latest Solution Folder: 'proj_simple_adder/solution1'